Lartg/discord-webscraper/04-Add-a-Command-Handler/readme.md

-# Interfacing With Your Discord Bot
-## Establishing a Connection
 ## Receiving a Request
 ## Sending a Response
 - bareboned dice roller to check functionality of the bot before writing your own code